-The private and personal information of over 1.5 billion Facebook users is allegedly being sold on a popular hacking-related forum, potentially enabling cybercriminals and unscrupulous advertisers to target Internet users globally.
+The private and personal information of over 1.5 billion Facebook users are allegedly being sold on a popular hacking-related forum, potentially enabling cybercriminals and unscrupulous advertisers to target Internet users globally.

-If authentic, this may constitute one of the biggest and most significant Facebook data dump to date.
+If authentic, this may constitute one of the biggest and most important Facebook data dumps.

 Update – 6 October: The thread advertising the claimed data scrape has disappeared from the hacker forum.

-The forum poster and alleged seller however was not banned (usually what happens when scam allegations turn out to be true).
+The forum poster and alleged seller, however, were not banned (usually what happens when scam allegations turn out to be true).

 It is possible the thread was taken down due to a request by Facebook: